 What safety features do you offer?

-To ensure that the machine does not leave its working area, we have developed a plug & play safety component called Safencing, which is a virtual safety barrier certified by an external certification body, and ensures that the machine remains within its working area.
+To ensure that the machine does not leave its working area, we have developed a plug &play safety component called Safencing.
+This is a virtual safety barrier certified by an external certification body, that allows the full machine to be certified and ensures that the machine remains within its working area.
+This is available for most tractors on the market.

-We also have off-the-shelf safety computers that can be integrated into the machine to manage the entire tool, as well as the machine, sensors, bumpers, LiDAR, emergency stop buttons, buzzer, etc. to enable detection, but also to stop the machine if necessary.
-If the machine stops, an SMS is sent to the user with the error code, emergency stop triggered, front bumper activated, etc.
+We also have off-the-shelf safety computers (ECU’s) that can be integrated into the machine to manage the entire implement, as well as the machine, sensors, bumpers, LiDAR, emergency stop buttons, buzzer, etc. to enable obstacle detection and to stop the machine in a safety relevant situation.
+If the machine stops, the owner or operator is alerted with the error code, the emergency stop is triggered, front bumper activated, etc.

-It is also possible to add the camera option, which allows visual monitoring of the tool’s work, or to carry out a check to understand why the machine has stopped.
+It is also possible to add cameras that allow visual monitoring of the implement’s work and its direct surroundings.
+Or to carry out a check to understand why a machine has stopped.

 What kind of (farm) work can your system do autonomously?